Evaluation of binary classifiers for asymptotically dependent and independent extremes: Danube river discharges

 These post processing treatments are useful to display and interpret the data at hand and do not impact the classifiers performance.

-Although all $31$ station recordings are available, we can artificially remove one station and try to predict its values from a given subset of other weather stations.
-In this section, we remove station $1$ (downstream) and try to predict its values from only stations $23$ and $24$, which are indirect tributaries to the main river flow.
-So, this setup is complex\footnote{Section \ref{sec::appRiverDep} treats a simpler case where station $1$ is predicted from the whole set of remaining stations.
+Although all $31$ station recordings are available, we can artificially remove one station and try to predict its extreme occurrences from a given subset of other weather stations.
+In this section, we remove station $1$ (downstream) and try to predict its extreme occurrences from only stations $23$ and $24$, which are indirect tributaries to the main river flow.
+So, this setup is complex\footnote{Section \ref{sec::appRiverDep} treats a simpler case where the extreme occurrences at station $1$ are predicted from the whole set of remaining stations.
 In this case, strong dependencies among station $1$ and other stations can be observed.
 So, the main issue is to select these stations, a problem discussed in Section \ref{sec:lin_class}.} for two reasons.
 First, station $1$, as a downstream point that accumulates all discharges, has a much heavier tail than the two tributaries.
-Second, it is difficult to determine if we are in the asymptotic dependent or independent case, see Figure \ref{fig::hrv_river2} that displays the scatter plot between the hidden station (y-axis with station $1$) and the two tributaries (x-axis, stations $23$ and $24$).
-In this graph, the threshold $u$ is taken to be equal to the $85$th quantile of $X_1$ and we choose $\varepsilon=0.6$.
+Second, empirical investigations (not reported here) show that it is difficult to determine if we are in the asymptotically dependent or independent case.

+As in Table \ref{table::ingredients}, we need to have at our disposal the occurrences of extreme river discharges at station 1 for two different thresholds $v$ and $u$ (with $v<u$).
+Note that we could assume that we do not observe the whole time series of river discharges at this station, only the extreme occurrences for two different levels.
+Furthermore, we could also assume that we only have outputs from different classifiers, as in Table \ref{table::ingredients}, previously built using the observations of stations 23 and 24.
+However, in the following, we assume that we can observe the whole time series of river discharges at stations 23 and 24, that we use to built different classifiers and then compare their performances.

 Figure \ref{fig::hrv_river2_res} summarizes our findings.
-Removing the mass on the axes when thresholding by $\varepsilon u$ implies that only $190$ points remain from the original length of $428$ data points per station.
-This can explain why, looking at Figure \ref{fig::hrv_river2_res}, the uncertainty in the risk estimate increases when considering $R_\varepsilon(.)$ (blue boxes) instead of $R_0(.)$ (red boxes).
+Considering a conditioning set with the lower threshold $v$ implies that only $190$ points remain from the original length of $428$ data points per station.
+This can explain why, looking at Figure \ref{fig::hrv_river2_res}, the uncertainty in the risk estimate increases when considering $R^{(u,v)}$ (blue boxes, right panel) instead of $R^{(u,0)}=R^{(u)}$ (red boxes, left panel).